devgateway/www.developmentgateway.org/_posts/2006-11-29-development-gateway-foundation-announces-high-tech-winner.md

 created: 1164821704
 old_path: news/development-gateway-foundation-announces-high-tech-winner
 title: Development Gateway Foundation Announces High-Tech Winner
-lede: Award Ceremony to be Held at ITU Telecom World 2006 in Hong Kong WASHINGTON (November 29, 2006) - The Development Gateway Foundation will announce next week the winner of the 2006 Development Gateway Award.
+excerpt: Award Ceremony to be Held at ITU Telecom World 2006 in Hong Kong WASHINGTON (November 29, 2006) - The Development Gateway Foundation will announce next week the winner of the 2006 Development Gateway Award.
 The award’s $100,000 prize recognizes excellence in information and communications technologies.
 This year the award will